dtellz/ai-beats-snake/README.md

 # AI Learns To Play Snake!
 Reinforcement Learning With PyTorch and Pygame

-In this Python Reinforcement Learning Project series I teach an AI to play Snake!
+In this Python Reinforcement Learning Project I build an AI and then teach it to play Snake!
 I build everything using Pygame and PyTorch.
-The tutorial consists of 4 parts:

 Key steps: